 Chris Baker and I (with a little help from some oil painters in China) imagined how people may have photobombed each other back in the day.
 Oil on Canvas

 This was disruptive way to spread a message on Facebook (back when Facebook had a "wall.")
 You and friends would make coordinated posts on someone's Facebook wall.
 Once you all had a block of posts, each person changes their profile picture to a letter, spelling out anything you want.
 We "hacked" Sara Palin's FB page, amongst others.
 Created with Chris Baker and Danny Adrain.

 I performed my first standup show on September 25th, 2016, Since then, I've performed across NYC, Chicago, and Toronto, and have appeared on the Park Slope Comedy Festival, the Manhattan Comedy Festival, and the French Comedy Festival (oui, in English).
-I tend to announce upcoming shows on Facebook, so follow me there if you like, or check out the "Hear Ye" section of this site.
+I tend to announce upcoming shows on Facebook, so follow me there if you like, or check out the "Latest" section of this site.

 We placed a “Like” button after every article of the U.S. Constitution.
 Visitors can view the amendments in order of how popular they are in each state or overall.
 Each “like” posts a short description of the amendment to Facebook’s News Feed, helping inform people about their rights.
 Made with Chris Baker, Jeff Greenspan, and Doug Loffredo.

 The Bush Booth was never meant to bash Bush (too easy), as entrants could praise the listening George if they wanted.
 Instead, it offered a fun reminder that elected officials are here to listen to us more than we're here to listen to them.

 Giving a couple of movements a little push.